oliver-norton/aether_energy_analytics/test.md

 Automate the process using GitHub Actions and Docker.
 The CI (continuous integration) pipeline automates:

-- a.
-Creating the environment.
+- Creating the environment.
-- b.
-Executing the create database Python script.
+- Executing the create database Python script.
-- c.
-Running dbt.
+- Running dbt.

 Steps:
-    Select ‘Actions’ in GitHub.
+- Select ‘Actions’ in GitHub.
-    Select Docker Image CI.
+- Select Docker Image CI.
-    Select 'Run workflow'.
+- Select 'Run workflow'.
-    Refresh the page and open the run to see the steps.
+- Refresh the page and open the run to see the steps.

 The .github/workflows/docker-image.yml contains the GitHub Actions workflow, while the Dockerfile contains the commands required to build and run the Docker image, including copying files, installing packages, and executing the Python script.